 If you like it, click here to buy one from our store

 Dislikes and minor gripes.

-Gearbox - we get along just fine but it can sometimes be a bit notchy.
-Frist gear often engages with a clunk, rivalled only by my Harley Low rider.
+The gearbox generally performs well, but occasionally it can feel a bit notchy.
+First gear, in particular, often engages with a clunk, comparable only to my Harley Low Rider.

-The quick shifter is nowhere near as smooth as some I've tried and can be tricky to get right.
+The quick shifter isn't as smooth as some others I've tried and can be a bit tricky to use effectively.

-Having said that, I've seen people mount some monster screens on these bikes which look idiotic - so I guess you can have it both ways.
-I've ridden naked bikes for so long that I'm very used to getting hit by clean air.
+That being said, I have seen people mount oversized screens on these bikes, which in my opinion, look ridiculous.
+So I suppose you can choose to have it either way.
+Personally, I've been riding naked bikes for so long that I've become accustomed to the feeling of being hit by clean air.

-Very little.
-Early on, about two weeks into buying the f750 gs, I had some electrical gremlins - the TFT dash stopped responding to button inputs and developed a flicker.
-However, after turning off the bike for an hour, this issue vanished and was never to be seen again.
+Very few issues.
+In the early stages, approximately two weeks after purchasing the F750GS, I encountered some electrical problems.
+The TFT dash stopped responding to button inputs and developed a flickering issue.
+However, after turning off the bike for an hour, the problem vanished and never reappeared.

-The second issue I had was a weak ide directly after start.
-Revs would drop and the engine would stall.
-This issue was directly related to a bad batch of fuel and was resolved by draining the tank and getting a fresh batch.
-On the topic of fuel, I was told by the BMW tech that this bike is tuned for 95, so don't waste your money on 98.
-Interestingly I was also told that 95 octane fuel here in Sydney Australia is far more consistent than 98.
+I also experienced another issue with the bike, which was a weak idle immediately after starting.
+The revs would drop, and the engine would stall.
+This problem was directly linked to a batch of bad fuel, but it was easily resolved by draining the tank and refilling it with fresh fuel.
+In terms of fuel, the BMW technician informed me that the bike is tuned for 95 octane fuel, so there is no need to spend extra money on 98 octane.
+Interestingly, I was also told that 95 octane fuel in Sydney, Australia, is more consistent than 98 octane fuel.